Neil Stubenhaus: Career

 He started his musical training playing drums and switched to bass guitar at the age of 12.
+In one of his early bands, The Neighbourhood in 1969, he played with future Kiss guitarist Vinnie Vincent, with whom he played again in 1974 in Little Anthony and the Imperials.

 He studied at the Berklee College of Music where he graduated in 1975.
 After graduation, he was recommended by Steve Swallow and started teaching while playing in a band with another Berklee student Steve Smith (Vital Information, Journey).
 While at Berklee, Neil met session drummers Vinnie Colaiuta (who has worked with famous musicians such as Sting, & Frank Zappa) and John Robinson (who has also worked with superstars, including Barbra Streisand, Quincy Jones, Chaka Khan, Michael Jackson).

 In 1977 he joined Blood Sweat & Tears and recorded David Clayton-Thomas' first solo album.
 In 1978, he went on tour with Larry Carlton.
 That led him to move to the West Coast where, following recommendations from Carlton, he met Mike Post and other composers and started doing sessions.
 Since 1979, Stubenhaus performed on more than 600 albums (of which 70 + have been Grammy Award-nominated), over 20 Grammy-winning songs and 60 + Gold and/or Platinum records.
 He has also recorded over 150 movie soundtracks as well as countless jingles and commercials.